FAQ'S

 Why has recruiting gotten so complicated?

-In over two-decades of recruiting, I've never seen a more complex recruiting environment.
 There are four generations in the workforce, including Gen Z, the first "digital natives."
-The COVID pandemic has shifted priorities for both workers and companies, and added a lot more variables between returning to in-person office work and two career household dynamics.
-New technology has only added to the complexity while doing little to accelerate the process.
+The COVID pandemic has shifted priorities for both workers and companies, and added a lot more variables between returning to in-person office work and two-career household dynamics.
+New AI technology has only added to the complexity while doing little to accelerate the process.

-Before you go zooming off on incorporating AI and other new tech into your recruiting process, make sure you are solid on the fundamentals first.
-If you are not sure what those fundamentals are, let's talk about how we can help.
+Before zooming off to incorporate the latest AI and other new tech into your recruiting process, make sure you are solid on the fundamentals first.
+If you are not sure what those fundamentals are, let's talk about how we can help you up your recruiting game.